Hiroshima University Syllabus

 3. 6 short reading responses papers (400 words, 2 double-spaced pages)

-Ensure that these are placed in the designated folder on Moodle by 6 pm on the evening preceding our class.
+Ensure that these are placed in the designated folder on Moodle by 9 am on Mondays preceding our class.
 Your responses should showcase a thorough understanding of the assigned texts but avoid treating them merely as summaries.
 Instead, use this opportunity to initiate the formulation of meaningful questions about the readings and connect them to our ongoing discussions.

 4. Final paper (2,000 words, 2 double-spaced pages)

-Include in-depth readings provided in this course, analyze findings related to your field exercises, and write an original ethnography.
+Include in-depth readings provided in this course, analyze findings related to your field exercises, and write a fieldwork proposal.

 Requirements